AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

    ![Install the Analytics extension](../assets/images/analytics-catalog-install.png)

-1. Under `Library Management > Report Suites`, enter the report suite ids you would like to use with each Launch environment
+1. Under **[!UI CONTROL Library Management > Report Suites]**, enter the report suite ids you would like to use with each Launch environment

    ![Enter the report suite ids](../assets/images/analytics-config-reportSuite.png)

+   >![TIP]
+   >
-   >![TIP] We recommend using the `Manage the library for me option` as the `Library Management` setting as it makes it much easier to keep the core `AppMeasurement.js` code up-to-date.
+   >We recommend using the `Manage the library for me option` as the `Library Management` setting as it makes it much easier to keep the core `AppMeasurement.js` code up-to-date.

 1. Under `General > Tracking Server`, enter your tracking server, e.g. "`tmd.sc.omtrdc.net`."
 Enter your SSL Tracking Server if your site supports `https://`